Emotional Healing and Miscarriage Grief Support

 Get involved and advocate Helping other women who are part of this lonely sisterhood can help in the healing process.
 Make sure your local doctors have educational materials and support services for their patients.
 Ask your city or town to designate October 15 as Pregnancy and Infant Loss Awareness Day.

-Find the rainbow in your life Healing takes time, but it is something to look forward to as you envision the future and what the possibilities may be.
+Healing takes time, but it is something to look forward to as you envision the future and what the possibilities may be.
 Many women go on to have their ‘rainbow’ babies after suffering these horrible losses.

 Have questions about miscarriage support?
 The clinical team at HRC Fertility is available to help you learn your next steps to heal and have hope.
 Contact HRC Fertility today to speak with a fertility specialist.